AndyYuen/simple-argo-example/README.md

 oc process mysql-persistent --param-file=mysql.env -n openshift -o yaml > helm-kafka-sizing/templates/mysql.yaml

 </pre>
-The output of the 'oc process' command is saved in helm-kafka-sizing/templates/mysql.yaml.
+The output of the last 'oc process' command is saved in helm-kafka-sizing/templates/mysql.yaml.
 The output yaml contains the following objects:
-* secret
+* a secret
-* service
+* a service
-* PersistentVolumeClaim
+* a PersistentVolumeClaim
-* DeploymentConfig
+* a DeploymentConfig

 The content of my mysql.env:
 <pre>